andrew/ultimate-awesome/README.md

 - [awesome-robotics-system-design](https://github.com/mjyc/awesome-robotics-system-design) - Stuff I read to learn about robotics system design and more.
 - [offline-docs](https://github.com/naveennamani/offline-docs) - A collection of scripts to build offline documentation for your favourite frameworks/libraries.
 Simply search, copy/paste the commands and enjoy.
 - [awesome-web-performance-budget](https://github.com/pajaydev/awesome-web-performance-budget) - ⚡️Articles, Websites, Tools and Case Studies to implement performance budget to a website.
 (PR 's welcomed).
-- [awesome-ai-tokenomics](https://github.com/QuesmaOrg/awesome-ai-tokenomics) - A curated list of tools, benchmarks, papers, and copy-paste configs for AI token costs: what tokens cost, where they get wasted, and how to cut the bill.
 - [awesome-retext](https://github.com/retextjs/awesome-retext) - Curated list of awesome retext resources.
 - [awesome-wazuh](https://github.com/ttlab-research/awesome-wazuh) - 🛡️Awesome lists about all kinds of interesting topics of Wazuh XDR/SIEM.
 - [awesome-alternatives](https://gitlab.com/linuxcafefederation/awesome-alternatives) - A list of alternative websites/software to popular proprietary services.
-- [awesome-mechanistic-interpretability](https://github.com/AI-in-Transportation-Lab/awesome-mechanistic-interpretability) - A carefully curated collection of high-quality libraries, projects, tutorials, research papers, and other essential resources focused on Mechanistic Interpretability, a growing subfield in machine learning interpretability research that aims to reverse-engineer neural networks into understandable computational components.
 - [awesome-builder-programs](https://github.com/doanbactam/awesome-builder-programs) - A curated list of programs, credits, grants, and perks for students, startups, and open-source builders.
 - [awesome-spectra](https://github.com/erwanp/awesome-spectra) - 🌈 A collaborative list of awesome tools for spectroscopy.
 Also, check:.
 - [awesome-latam](https://github.com/gophers-latam/awesome-latam) - Colección de contenidos y recursos en Español para desarrolladores de Golang.
 Awesome oficial: